 Following promulgation of EPA's corrective action regulations for underground storage tanks, States with Cooperative Agreements will be asked to carry out activities to implement the Federal regulations during the transition period prior to State program approval.
-There are no plans for EPA to conduct corrective except in emergency situations where a State requests EPA involvement in accordance with Section IX.B., Guidance for Conducting Federal-Lead Underground Storage Tank Corrective
+There are no plans for EPA to conduct corrective action activities for petroleum UST releases in these States, except in emergency situations where a State requests EPA involvement in accordance with Section IX.B., Guidance for Conducting Federal-Lead Underground Storage Tank Corrective Actions.

-EPA has developed a Transition Strategy (OSWER Directive , 9610.5, FY 1989-1990 Transition Strategy for the Underground Storage Tank Program) and Transition Tasks List (Draft OSWER Directive 9610.5-1) that identify roles for EPA and the States during the period of time between the effective date of the Federal UST regulations and the dates State programs are authorized by EPA to operate in lieu of the Federal program.
+EPA has developed a Transition Strategy (OSWER Directive 9610.5, FY 1989-1990 Transition Strategy for the Underground Storage Tank Program) and Transition Tasks List (OSWER Directive 9610.5-1) that identify roles for EPA and the States during the period of time between the effective date of the Federal UST regulations and the dates State programs are authorized by EPA to operate in lieu of the Federal program.
 This strategy emphasizes program implementation by State and local programs, with Federal resources in a supporting role.
-The development of State and local programs.
+The transition period will be characterized by the continued development of State and local programs.

-Activities that States carry out under their ...st Fund Cooperative Agreements will provide implementation of the Federal corrective action regulations wing the transition period.
+Activities that States carry out under their Trust Fund Cooperative Agreements will provide implementation of the Federal corrective action regulations during the transition period.
 The minimum site-specific activities necessary to implement the Federal corrective action program for petroleum USTs, as specified in 40 CFR Parts 280.60-280.67, are allowable costs for States to incur using the Trust Fund.
-It should be noted, however, that conduct of these transition period tasks in no way implies that a State's own program meets the "no less stringent" or "acequate enforcement" requirements of the State program approval process under Section 9004 of RCRA.
+It should be noted, however, that conduct of these transition period tasks in no way implies that a State's own program meets the "no less stringent" or "adequate enforcement" requirements of the State program approval process under Section 9004 of RCRA.